MemVerge/nf-float/README.md

 You don't need to specify `nfs` in `float` scope.
 The plugin will assemble the `nfs` option automatically.

-The plugin retrieves the s3 credentials from Nextflow.
-Nextflow looks for AWS credentials in the following order:
+The plugin retrieves the s3 credentials in the following order:
 * the `nextflow.config` file in the pipeline execution directory
 * read key from `AWS_ACCESS_KEY_ID` or `AWS_ACCESS_KEY_ID`
 * read secret from `AWS_SECRET_ACCESS_KEY` or `AWS_SECRET_KEY`
-* read token from `AWS_TOKEN` or `AWS_SESSION_TOKEN` if applicable
 * the default profile in the AWS credentials file located at `~/.aws/credentials`
 * the default profile in the AWS client configuration file located at `~/.aws/config`
 * the temporary AWS credentials provided by an IAM instance role.
 See IAM Roles documentation for details.